Steve Woolgar

 Stephen William Woolgar (born 14 February 1950) is a British sociologist.
 He has worked closely with Bruno Latour, with whom he wrote Laboratory Life: The Construction of Scientific Facts (1979).

 Education

 Stephen Woolgar holds a BA (First Class Honours) in engineering and a PhD in sociology, both at the University of Cambridge.

 Career

 Woolgar was Professor of Sociology and Head of the Department of Human Sciences and director of CRICT (Centre for Research into Innovation, Culture and Technology) at Brunel University until 2000.
 He then held the Chair of Sociology and Marketing at the University of Oxford where he was a fellow at Green Templeton College.
 He is the former director of Science and Technology Studies within Oxford's Institute for Science, Innovation and Society.
-He is (2022) now retired from Oxford, and also from Linköping University where he worked more briefly in the late 2010s.
+He is (2022) now emeritus Professor at Oxford, and also at Linköping University where he worked more briefly in the late 2010s.